Diego-Ram/AUT_Karate_MyStoreApi/README.md

 # AUT_Karate_MyStoreApi

 ## General Information
-This project is about the karate automation for the MyStoreApi endpoints.
+This project is about the example of karate automation for the MyStoreApi endpoints.
 ***
 ## Requirements
 - Java 1.8.0